godalming123/server-docker-files/readme.md

 cd server-docker-files
 ```

-## 3. Setup trusted SSL certificates with duckDNS and caddy
+## 3. Setup encryption with trusted SSL certificates using duckDNS and caddy
 1. Go to https://duckdns.org, and create an account with one domain for your server which has the `current_ip` option set to the IP address of your server
 2. Edit `caddy/Caddyfile`, and enter your duckDNS token (can be found on the duckDNS website when you are signed in), and your domain